 The fdisk command on Linux Explained

 The fdisk command is a standard disk management tool on Linux.
-It allows us to create new partitions and manage or delete existing partitions on Linux.
+This tutorial explains how to use it to create new partitions and manage or delete existing partitions on Linux.

 You can use the lsblk command to list the attached hard disks and their partition information.